KxSystems/docs-v1/docs/dashboards/bubblechart.md

 **Min Bubble Size**

 Slider control to define how big the smallest bubble will be.
-Minimum bubble size is independent of relative difference as measured by **Bubble Scale**
+Minimum bubble size is independent of relative difference as measured by _Bubble Scale_

 **Bubble Scale**

-Slider control to define the scale of the relative change between bubbles as set by the <b>Volume</b> variable.
+Slider control to define the scale of the relative change between bubbles as set by the _Volume_ variable.
 The further right the slider, the bigger the relative difference between bubbles.

-<aside class="admonition caution">Dependent on <a href="#data-source">data source</a> variable selected for <b>Volume</b></aside>
+!!!
+Note "Using Bubble Scale"
+    Bubble size is magnifying the relative difference between the values for _Volume_ as selected from the <a href="#data-source">data source</a>.

 **Show X-axis Min/Max**